 The structure that we have adopted is: –

 - PACSO Play Manager – Emma Kennedy (07875 601157)

-- If the suspicions in any way involve the Play Manager then the report to the Chief Executive.
-If the suspicions in any way implicate both the Play Manager and the Chief Executive, then report to the MASH number specified earlier (Page 3).
+- If the suspicions in any way involve the Play Manager then the report should be made to the Safeguarding Trustee.
+If the suspicions in any way implicate both the Play Manager and the Safeguarding Trustee, then the report should be made to the MASH number specified earlier (Page 3).

 - Suspicions will not be discussed with anyone other than those nominated above.

-- In response to these concerns the Play Manager (or Chief Executive) commits to take action as outlined in the following pages within a time frame that is appropriate to the suspected level of abuse or danger to the child(ren).
+- In response to these concerns the Play Manager (or Safeguarding Trustee) commits to take action as outlined in the following pages within a time frame that is appropriate to the suspected level of abuse or danger to the child(ren).